fenago/pytest-quick-start-guide/testing-with-pytest/Lab_7.md

 The commands=pytest line tells tox to run pytest in each environment.

-Under [pytest], we can put whatever we normally would want to put into pytest.ini to configure pytest, as discussed in Lab 6, Configuration, on page 115.
-In this case, addopts is used to turn on extra summary information for skips, xfails, and xpasses (-rsxX) and turn on showing local variables in stack traces
+Under [pytest], we can put whatever we normally would want to put into pytest.ini to configure pytest, as discussed in Lab 6, Configuration In this case, addopts is used to turn on extra summary information for skips, xfails, and xpasses (-rsxX) and turn on showing local variables in stack traces